Country – Hidden Gems Day Tours

 An alternative is to visit the Glasshouse Mountains region instead of Mt.Mee.
 There is also plenty of opportunities for bushwalks in this area with a plethora of wildlife to spot including koalas, echidnas and wallabies if you are lucky.
 This area also has prolific birdlife and your guide will help identify and supply binoculars for those interested in birdwatching.
 Stunning views of the Glasshouse Mountains group.

 3. Mt.
 Glorious Bushwalk Day Tour

-Our first stop is at the Walkabout Creek Information Centre with its Freshwater display, before heading further up the range with a couple of great lookouts.
-We make another stop for morning tea at one of the picnic areas within the forest on our way to Mt Glorious.
+Our first stop is at the Walkabout Creek Information Centre with its Freshwater display, before heading further up the range to a couple of great lookouts.
+Morning tea is at one of the picnic areas on Mt Glorious listening to the songs of the rainforest birds.
 This area is situated within the Brisbane Forest Park which covers a vast area of 28,500 hectares of bushland including national parks, state forests and reserves.
 We take a fully guided walk through the rainforest with information on the flora and fauna you see as well as looking for bush tucker along the way.
 There are a number of diverse walking tracks here so we can cater for different levels of fitness and see a large range of wildlife.
 Lunch is at the Maiala picnic area while listening to the abundant birdlife.
-Our daytour then heads down the range to Wivenhoe Outlook with great views of the dam (if we are lucky, we may spot a koala or two) before continuing past Wivenhoe and Splityard Creek Dams and returning via Fernvale and the Warrego Highway.
-Binoculars are avaiable for wildlife spotting.
+Our day tour then heads down the range to Wivenhoe Outlook with great views of the dam (if we are lucky, we may spot a koala or two) before continuing past Wivenhoe and Splityard Creek Dams and returning via Fernvale and the Warrego Highway.
+Binoculars are available for wildlife spotting.